 There is a recommendation that this tool should not be regarded in isolation but rather as one among other mechanisms.

-Concern was raised that the Ombudsman is not sufficiently equipped and knowledgeable to do substantive evaluation.
+Concern was raised that the Ombudsman is not sufficiently equipped and knowledgeable to do substantive evaluations.
 It is also suggested that an independent party, such as the Ombudsman, provide an initial assessment to the Board as to the merit of any and all Reconsideration Requests.

 There is a call for Reconsideration Requests to be transparent and fully communicated to all ICANN stakeholders.

-Note High level legal comments have been integrated in this version.
+Note: High level legal comments have been integrated in this version.

+Sidley/Adler Note: We note that the following high-level comment that was submitted by Sidley/Adler on 1/24/2016 does not appear to be reflected in this draft:

+“With respect to the timing requirements discussed in Paragraph 25 and elsewhere in the Annex, there appears to be some inconsistency: If the Board Governance Committee (BGC) takes its full 90 days to make a recommendation after receiving the request, the Board would not meet its 60 day timeline, and it would be tight for it to meet the 120 day time line (particularly if the requestor files a rebuttal to the BGC’s recommendation within 15 days of receipt).
+We recommend that these time frames be re-considered to remove the inconsistency, for example by deleting the language relating to Board action within 60 days and, if necessary, providing the Board with additional time to consider the BGC recommendations.”

 1. Summary